 A small contingency is attempting to roll back the law — by eliminating the second-year requirement — this legislative session.
 Hunger Free Colorado, along with many other nonprofit, education, health and agriculture organizations, oppose House Bill 2015-1080 and will fight to protect the current law.
 The bill will be heard by the House Education Committee on Feb.
 2, 2015.

-Learn why after-the-bell breakfast nutrition programs are needed, what this law will do, how it works and the many benefits for children, schools, districts, and school food and nutrition programs.
-Find out what supporters are saying about after-the-bell breakfast programs.
+Learn why offering breakfast after the school day begins is needed, what the law does and how it works, and the many benefits for children, schools, school districts, and our communities.
+Also, find out what supporters say about Breakfast After the Bell.

-- Breakfast programs are more effective when breakfast is served free to all students and increases consumption of the high-nutrient foods.
+- Breakfast programs are more effective when breakfast is offered to all students at no cost and increases consumption of high-nutrient foods.

 - Breakfast in the Classroom: Food is delivered (by staff, students or volunteers) to each classroom after school begins and students are permitted to eat breakfast in the classroom.

 - Grab and Go: Students pick-up bagged or boxed breakfast from carts or specified areas and are permitted to eat in either designated areas or the classroom.